-Heterosis is a complex biological phenomenon in which hybrids exhibit superior phenotypic characteristics, such as enhanced biomass production, developmental rates, grain yields and stress tolerance, relative to their parents (Birchler et al., 2003, 2010; Hochholdinger and Hoecker, 2007; Chen, 2010).
-Although heterosis has been exploited extensively in crop production for many decades, the molecular mechanisms underlying the phenomenon remain largely unknown despite more than a century of study (Birchler et al., 2003, 2010; Hochholdinger and Hoecker, 2007; Chen, 2010).
-Dominance, overdominance and epistasis have each been proposed as genetic explanations for heterosis from a quantitative perspective (Crow, 1948; Yu et al., 1997).
-However, these hypotheses are largely conceptual and not connected to molecular principles, and therefore they fall short in explaining the molecular basis of heterosis (Birchler et al., 2003; Hochholdinger and Hoecker, 2007; He et al., 2011).
+Heterosis is a complex biological phenomenon in which hybrids exhibit superior phenotypic characteristics, such as enhanced biomass production, developmental rates, grain yields, and stress tolerances, relative to their parents (Birchler et al., 2003; Hochholdinger and Hoecker, 2007; Birchler et al., 2010; Chen, 2010).
+Although heterosis has been exploited extensively in crop production for many decades, the molecular mechanisms underlying the phenomenon remain largely unknown despite more than a century of study (Birchler et al., 2003; Hochholdinger and Hoecker, 2007; Birchler et al., 2007; Birchler et al., 2007; Birchler et al., 2003; Hochholdinger and Hoecker, 2007; Birchler et al., 2010; Chen, 2010).
+Dominance, remain largely unknown despite more than a century of study (Birchler et al., 2003; Hochholdinger and Hoecker, 2007; Birchler et al., 2010; Chen, 2010).
+Dominance, overdominance, and epistasis have each been proposed as genetic explanations of heterosis from a quantitative perspective (Crow, 1948; Yu et al., 1997).
+However, these hypotheses are largely conceptual and not connected to molecular principles and, therefore, they fall short in explaining the molecular basis of heterosis (Birchler et al., 2003; Hochholdinger and Hoecker, 2007; He et al., 2011).